gornskew/lisply-mcp/README.md

 ### Docker Image Selection

-The wrapper selects a default Docker image based on the detected current git branch of your lisply-mcp repository:
+The wrapper selects a default Docker image based on the detected current git branch of your Lisply-MCP repository:

 1. The Lisply Docker image naming convention follows the pattern:
    `${DOCKER_USER}/${IMAGE_BASE}:${IMAGE_BRANCH}-${LISP_IMPL}`